WiekeBouten/docs/content/howto/logic-business-rules/extract-and-use-sub-microflows.md

     ![](attachments/18448683/18581015.png)

+6. Right-click the isValid variable and select **Set $isValid as return value** and you are good to go!

 The new sub-microflow will do the registration validation.
 You can reuse this sub-microflow whenever you need to do a registration validation.

 ## 4 Troubleshooting Extractions of Sub-Microflows